UP: Next-gen leaders leave party, Congress struggles to regain lost ground | Politics

 UP: Next-gen leaders leave party, Congress struggles to regain lost ground

-From these families, Laliteshwar Tripathi, Haider Ali Khan, Jitin Prasada and RPN Singh have switched sides, leaving the already weakened Congress to promote their own political careers.While Jitin Prasada and R P N Singh went to the BJP, Haider Ali Khan is now the Apna Dal S nominee from Suar seat in Rampur and Laliteshwar Tripathi has joined Mamata Banerjees Trinamool Congress.There is speculation that Laliteshwar Tripathi might be picked as an assembly poll candidate by Samajwadi Party president Akhilesh Yadav as Banerjee has already announced that her TMC would not contest in UP.
+From these families, Lalitesh Pati Tripathi, Haider Ali Khan, Jitin Prasada and RPN Singh have switched sides, leaving the already weakened Congress to promote their own political careers.While Jitin Prasada and R P N Singh went to the BJP, Haider Ali Khan is now the Apna Dal S nominee from Suar seat in Rampur and Laliteshwar Tripathi has joined Mamata Banerjees Trinamool Congress.There is speculation that Lalitesh Pati Tripathi might be picked as an assembly poll candidate by Samajwadi Party president Akhilesh Yadav as Banerjee has already announced that her TMC would not contest in UP.

 - Country: